 There are areas "inside" and "outside" of the school and other Board owned properties that are "off limits".
-These areas include, but are not limited to the; teacher's work room, boiler rooms and maintenance areas, staff offices, staff desk, cabinets, computers, unoccupied classrooms, elevators, the bus garage, all parking lots, the stadium and grounds.
+These areas include, but are not limited to the: teacher's work room, boiler rooms and maintenance areas, staff offices, staff desk, cabinets, computers, unoccupied classrooms, elevators, the bus garage, all parking lots, the stadium and grounds.
 Students are required to have a written pass to be in these areas.
-In addition, students not in assigned areas are considered to be in an unauthorized area.
-(EMIS Code 1)
+In addition, students not in assigned areas are considered being in an unauthorized area; this includes the Fitness Center.
+(EMIS Code 1).